-- 2.6 The EA general advisory comments set out the following recommendations: - Runoff Rates Peak discharge rates from a site will not increase as a result of a proposed development, up to a 1% Annual Exceedance Probability (AEP) (1 in 100 chance) storm event including an allowance for climate change (CC).
+- 2.5.1.
+The EA general advisory comments set out the following recommendations: - Runoff Rates Peak discharge rates from a site will not increase as a result of a proposed development, up to a 1% Annual Exceedance Probability (AEP) (1 in 100 chance) storm event including an allowance for climate change (CC).
+Refer to Section 3.0 of the FRA at Appendix 14A in ES Volume III, Document Ref.
+6.4) for the EA's current guidance on climate change allowances (EA, 2020).
 The EA expects all applicants to strive to achieve greenfield runoff rates to reduce the impact of the development on the surface water drainage infrastructure, unless it is demonstrated that this is not practicable.
-Measures must ensure that surface water runoff will not increase flood risk to the development or third parties; - Storage Volumes Storage volume provision must be provided on site so that the Site will not flood from surface water during events up to a 3.3% AEP (1 in 30 chance) event.
-Surface water flooding will also be safely contained within the site boundary during all storm events up to a 1% AEP (1 in 100 chance) event, including an allowance for climate change;

-- Sustainable Drainage Techniques SuDS such as green roofs, ponds, swales and permeable pavements should be used.
-The SuDS hierarchy should be followed: and - Residual Risk The residual risk of flooding can be managed and contained safely on site should any drainage features fail or during an extreme storm event.
-The location, depth and flow routes of any over ground flooding should be clearly shown on a plan.
+Measures must ensure that surface water runoff will not increase flood risk to the development or third parties; - Storage Volumes Storage volume provision must be provided on site so no flooding from surface water runoff will occur on any part of the development during events up to a 3.3% AEP (1 in 30 chance) event.
+Surface water flooding will also be safely contained within the site boundary during all storm events up to a 1% AEP (1 in 100 chance) event, including an allowance for climate change; - Sustainable Drainage Techniques SuDS such as green roofs, ponds, swales and permeable pavements should be used.
+The SuDS hierarchy should be followed; and - Residual Risk The residual risk of flooding can be managed and contained safely on site should any drainage features fail or during an extreme storm event.
+The location, depth and flow routes of any over ground flooding should be clearly shown on a plan. - 2.5.2.
+Surface water management measures to address these requirements are provided in Section 4.3 and Section 0.